Beccatheanalyst/Critical-Care-Nursing/README.md

 (PCCN/Total_rn) *100 AS Percentagepccn
 FROM criticalnursingeda

------------- The ratio of total hospitals to nursing school SELECT State, (Total_Hospitals/Nursing_schools) AS Ratio_hospital_to_nursing FROM criticalnursingeda
-ORDER BY 1,2

 ------- Nursing schools relative to total RNs
 SELECT State, (Nursing_schools / Total_rn) AS School_Ratio
 FROM criticalnursingeda